dtopio/attendance-frontend/README.md

 - Time input for check-out (`<input type="time">`)
 - A submit button (don't use `<form>` and don't use type="submit" — use a regular button with an `@click`.
 Forms in single-page apps can be annoying)
 - Error message areas under each field for showing validation errors from the API
+- If you use a Dialog, the error messages live inside it

 You'll need new reactive state: